 Exercise is a powerful tool in losing weight and controlling blood pressure.
 Fish oil and red yeast rice are proven approaches for cholesterol control.

 The lemon-laced water is a new idea for us, but it seems like a safe option.
 If your blood pressure is controlled you must be doing something right.
+We discovered that an ingredient in citrus fruit like lemons called auraptene can indeed lower blood pressure in rodents bred to have hypertension (Iranian Journal of Basic Medical Sciences, Feb.
+2015).

 Drinking water with lemon or lime in it is one of the simple approaches that John La Puma, MD, ChefMD, has recommended to aid with weight loss.
 You can listen to our most recent interview with him and possibly get more good ideas.